daniabrams333/LockInStats/README.md

 # LockInStats
 <h1>Apple Developer Academy | MSU 2024/2025 Challenge 1 Group Project</h1>

-This project is an updated version of our groups final prject with an updated Stats screen with more functionality.
+This project is an updated version of our groups final project with an updated Stats screen with more functionality.

 I added a UserViewModel and learned how to incorporate the MVVM software architecture.